mmuscarella/mmuscarella.github.io/_pages/research.md

 ![](/images/DOM_diversity.png){:width="300px"
 style="float: left;margin-right: 12px;margin-top: 0px;"}

 In addition to phosphorus, I have applied this resource heterogeneity framework to bulk organic matter in aquatic ecosystems.
 Organic matter is used by heterotrophic microorganism to meet their metabolic demands.
 Using high-resolution mass spectrometry, I cataloged the diversity of organic matter in lakes, and demonstrated that organic matter composition can explain 40% of the diversity in heterotrophic microbial communities.
 Furthermore, using co-occurrence analysis, I described a microbe-resource interaction network, and used this network to suggest that these lakes are dominated by generalist consumers (Muscarella et al. In Prep).
 I hypothesize that resource heterogeneity and resource acquisition strategy (i.e., generalists versus specialists) explain resource – diversity relationships.

-**Resource Heterogeneity** <br>

-Food webs are often regulated by the bottom-up effects of resource availability.
-However, because resource pools often exist as heterogeneous mixtures of individual resources, resource heterogeneity may also affect the diversity of local communities.
-I have tested this hypothesis using both experimental and observations approaches.
-First, I measured the responses of aquatic microbial food webs in experimental mesocosms to the addition of 4 different phosphorus (P) sources.
-My results demonstrate that not all P resources are the same; although historically overlooked, P resource heterogeneity may have important implications for understanding and predicting the structure and function of aquatic communities.
-Second, I surveyed bacterial communities in lakes that spanned a resource concentration gradient and characterized resource heterogeneity in these lakes using high-resolution mass spectrometry of the dissolved organic matter (DOM) pool.
-I observed that resource concentration and resource heterogeneity affect resource--diversity relationships, but in different ways.
-These results have implications for understanding the interactions between bacteria and resources (C and P), and suggest that changes in resource inputs may alter the structure and function of bacterial communities.

 *Related Manuscripts*:
 1. Muscarella ME, Bird KC, Larsen ML, Placella SA, Lennon JT (2014).
 Phosphorus resource heterogeneity affects the structure and function of microbial food webs.
 Aquatic Microbial Ecology, 73(3):259-272